 Prior to coaching in the NBL, Rob was the founding Head Coach of the New South Wales Institute of Sport (NSWIS) Basketball Program, a position he held for over 10 years.
 During this time he developed many players.
 Over 40 of these athletes became professional players; 34 have gone on to be selected into National programs and more than 30 athletes were placed into USA Colleges.
 Rob also coached for the National Intensive Centre Training Program, designed for 14 to 18 year old elite players.

-Rob was also an Assistant Coach with the Australian Senior Men’s Basketball Team (Boomers) at the 2004 Olympic Games in Athens, won a GOLD medal at the Commonwealth Games in Melbourne in 2006 and coached at the World Championship in Japan, 2006.
+After winning the World Junior Championship, Rob was appointed as an Assistant Coach with the Australian Senior Men’s Basketball Team (Boomers) for the 2004 Olympic Games in Athens, where they won a GOLD medal at the Commonwealth Games in Melbourne in 2006 and coached at the World Championship in Japan, 2006.
 In addition, he was Assistant Coach for Wheelchair Basketball during the Sydney 2000 Paralympic Games where Australia won a silver medal.

 His coaching experience has ensured an extensive knowledge of the pathways available from the junior level through to elite international representation, with knowledge of both Australian and overseas systems.